Soundaryajothi/EXNO2DS/README.md

 # RESULT
-All conditions are execute Successfully
+All conditions are executed Successfully